-Not to be confused with the cinnamon version, Life's original formula is relatively low in sugar and offers 45% of your daily iron intake.
+Not to be confused with the cinnamon version, Life's original formula is relatively low in sugar and offers 45 percent of your daily iron intake.
 Preservatives and artificial colors knock off major points, though.

 This "smart" choice offers several good-for-you vitamins and minerals.
 But the whopping 14 grams of sugar and long ingredient list raise a red flag.
 The cereal itself may look healthy and natural, but it's packed with preservatives and artificial dyes.

 We all think of Kashi as the queen of healthy cereal, but this product's mile-long ingredient list is suspect.
 Yes, it's been puffed up with fiber and protein, but it needed artificial additives to get there.
 The product also has eight grams of cane sugar and syrup.

 Special K commercials are adorable, but is its high sugar content?
 Not so much.
 This stuff offers a decent amount of iron, but its ingredient list is endless, featuring several additives, preservatives, and artificial colors.
 Not to mention there's little real fruit here.